EddieTheCubeHead/Stagnum/README.md

 More info TBA.

 # Running the project
 The suggested way of running the project is with docker compose.
+This project uses secrets so you need to setup secret files.

+## Setup secrets
+Create files `secret_spotify_client_id.txt` and `secret_spotify_client_secret.txt` and fill them with spotify.
+You need to get these secrets from [Spotify](https://developer.spotify.com/dashboard).
+See more about these secrets `server/README.md`.

+## Run
+To run the project after you have setup the secrets.

 ```bash
 docker compose up -d